Can we be more optimistic on climate?

 Box 1: Commercial maturity is the key yardstick to judge climate techs

 One way to gauge the journey of any technology from the lab to the market is the idea of commercial maturity.
-There are two parts: whether solutions are technically developed enough to deploy widely, and—crucially—whether they are economically competitive with incumbents.
+There are two parts: Whether solutions are technically developed enough to deploy widely, and—crucially—whether they are economically competitive with incumbents.
 For instance, plant-based alternative proteins are technically mature today, but they remain uncompetitive with animal-derived protein on cost and non-cost features like texture, smell, and taste.7 This means consumers are less likely to buy them, capping the speed at which they avoid GHG emissions by displacing carbon-intensive, animal-derived protein.
 Commercial maturity provides an important yardstick for whether climate techs can organically scale rather than relying only on “supply push” policies like subsidies.
 The longer climate techs remain commercially immature, the slower the transition will be—and the lower its economic benefits.

 Diamonds in the rough